gettalong/hexapdf/man/man1/hexapdf.1.md

 There is no need to write the full command name for hexapdf to understand it, the only requirement is that is must be unambiguous.
 So using `f` for the `files` command is sufficient.
 The same is true for long option names and option values.

+### batch

+Synopsis: `batch` *COMMAND* *FILES...*

+This command allows executing a single command for multiple input files, thereby reducing the overall execution time.

+The first argument *COMMAND* is used as a hexapdf command line and must not contain the binary name, just everything else.
+The rest of the arguments are the input files.
+The specified command will be executed for each input file, with all occurences of {} being replaced by the file name.

 ### files